Windscreen wiper: Early versions

 One of the earliest recorded patents for the windscreen wiper is by George J. Capewell of Hartford Connecticut, which was filed on August 6, 1896.
-His invention was for an automated, motorised, wiper for "cars, locomotives, and such land-vehicles".
+His invention was for "windows of slow-moving craft; but it is more particularly adapted and intended for windows of rapidly-moving vehicles, such as high-speed locomotives and cars, with which it is necessary that the observer or driver should have a clear view of the path or track."
+Similar to current automotive wiper designs, his invention involves "usually two of these wipers, and they can be secured to the frame below the front board of the vehicle or behind the housing surrounding the window in position to be out of sight and in such manner that one will scrape off the heaviest part of the substance collected upon the glass."
+His patent illustration shows a circular window, although the patent notes "it is not essential that the glass be circular in form."

 Other early designs for the windscreen wiper are credited to Polish concert pianist Józef Hofmann, and to Mills Munitions, Birmingham, who also claimed to have been the first to patent windscreen wipers in England.

 At least three inventors patented windscreen cleaning devices at around the same time in 1903; Mary Anderson, Robert Douglass, and John Apjohn.
 In April 1911, a patent for windscreen wipers was registered by Sloan & Lloyd Barnes, patent agents of Liverpool, England, for Gladstone Adams of Whitley Bay.

 American inventor Mary Anderson is popularly credited with devising the first operational windscreen wiper in 1903.
 In Anderson's patent, she called her invention a "window cleaning device" for electric cars and other vehicles.
 Operated via a lever from inside a vehicle, her version of windscreen wipers closely resembles the windscreen wiper found on many early car models.
 Anderson had a model of her design manufactured, then filed a patent (US 743,801) on June 18, 1903 that was issued to her by the US Patent Office on November 10, 1903.

 Irish born inventor James Henry Apjohn (1845–1914) patented an "Apparatus for Cleaning Carriage, Motor Car and other Windows" which was stated to use either brushes or wipers and could be either motor driven or hand driven.
 The brushes or wipers were intended to clean either both up and down or in just one direction on a vertical window.
 Apjohn's invention had a priority date in the UK of 9 October 1903.

 John R. Oishei (1886-1968) formed the Tri-Continental Corporation in 1917.
 This company introduced the first windscreen wiper, Rain Rubber, for the slotted, two-piece windscreens found on many of the automobiles of the time.
 Today Trico Products is one of the world's largest manufacturers of windscreen wipers.
 Bosch has the world's biggest windscreen wiper factory in Tienen, Belgium, which produces 350,000 wiper blades every day.
 The first automatic electric wiper arms were patented in 1917 by Charlotte Bridgwood.